alteryx/ayx-developer-sdk/docs/references/file_provider_markdown.md

     absolute path of the workflow\'s configuration file, in other words, `path/to/ExampleWorkflowConfig.xml`.
 4.  `inputs`: This is a list of dictionaries that contain information about the tool\'s input connections.
-It is optional since not all tools have input.
-The user should specify input information for each input connection that is associated with this tool.
+It's optional since not all tools have input.
+You should specify input information for each input connection that is associated with this tool.
 Each input dictionary has 3 keys: `anchor_name`, `records`, and `metadata`.

      -   `anchor_name`: Contains a string that corresponds to the name of the input connection\'s anchor, which has to match an input